 Principal Results

 Our process for querying data from the Cook County Medical Examiner was able to identify cases of SUID from 2015-2019 with a high degree of fidelity to those identified by the county’s official registry.
 We aggregated these cases to the “community” level and found that those containing a case of SUID during the study period also had subjectively higher proportions of Black residents and lower proportions of White residents.
 We built a negative binomial regression model to predict SUID Case Counts and achieved moderate accuracy, especially within the mid-range of case counts.
 As an aide for deciding where to target preventive services, we mapped communities most affected by SUID.
-Our results suggested local health departments should focus prevention efforts on North and West Sides of Chicago and in the South Suburbs of Cook County.
+Our results suggested intervention programs should focus prevention efforts on North and West Sides of Chicago and in the South Suburbs of Cook County.
 Other institutions in other regions can adapt this analytic workflow to determine priority areas for their own jurisdictions.

 Implications